bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/01_Java/01_Programming_model.rst

    given resource must fulfill to execute the task, such as the number of processors or main memory size.

 #.
+The Prolog/Epilog annotations are definitions of binaries to be run
+   before/after the task execution.

+#.
 Scheduler hint annotation provides information about how to deal with
-   tasks of this type at scheduling and execution
+   tasks of this type at scheduling and execution.

 A complete and detailed explanation of the usage of the metadata
 includes: